Wings of Tatev & Tatev Monastery: Complete Guide

 How to ride the Wings of Tatev, the world's longest reversible cableway, visit the clifftop Tatev monastery, and reach it from Yerevan or Goris.

-The Wings of Tatev is a cable car with a world record and a genuine reason to go: at 5,752 metres it is the longest reversible aerial tramway ever built without a mid-way change, and it swings you from the village of Halidzor across the Vorotan gorge to the medieval Tatev monastery in about twelve minutes - a ride that replaces a white-knuckle forty-minute crawl down the serpentine road.
-The one drawback is distance: Tatev sits some 250 km south of Yerevan, a good four hours each way, so this is not a lazy afternoon out of the capital.
-This guide covers the ride and the record, the ninth-century monastery on its cliff, the swinging pillar the monks used as an earthquake alarm, the Devil’s Bridge in the gorge below, and - the part most people get wrong - how to reach it without wrecking your day.
+The Wings of Tatev is a cable car with a world record and a genuine reason to go: at 5,752 metres it’s the longest reversible aerial tramway ever built without a mid-way change, and it swings you from the village of Halidzor across the Vorotan gorge to the medieval Tatev monastery in about twelve minutes - a ride that replaces a white-knuckle forty-minute crawl down the serpentine road.
+The catch is distance: Tatev sits some 255 km south of Yerevan, a good four hours each way, so this is a full-day expedition rather than a lazy afternoon, and a night in Goris makes it far easier.

 The Wings of Tatev: what the record actually means

 The numbers hold up in the cabin.
 Suspended from towers that split the route into four sections, you climb as high as 320 metres above the floor of the gorge, moving at roughly 37 km/h, with the Vorotan River a thread of water below and the monastery growing on its plateau ahead.
-Each cabin takes up to about thirty passengers and an attendant, and the crossing runs eleven to fifteen minutes depending on the wind.
+Each cabin takes 25 passengers and an attendant, and the crossing runs eleven to fifteen minutes depending on the wind.
 It was built by the Austrian-Swiss Doppelmayr/Garaventa group as the centrepiece of the Tatev Revival Project - a non-commercial effort, started by Ruben Vardanyan and Veronika Zonabend, that funnels proceeds back into restoring the monastery and supporting the villages around it.
-So the ticket is also a small donation to the place you have come to see.
+So the ticket is also a small donation to the place you’ve come to see.

 Tickets and opening hours